By Paul Taylor

 Before you read my SBI! review…

-You need to know that "SBI!" does not stand for "Stop Baldness Initiative" or anything else hair loss related!
+You should know that "SBI!" does not stand for "Stop Baldness Initiative" or anything else hair loss related.

 This one page deliberately strays off-topic to explain how you probably found this website on the Internet.
 That's because getting found in Google, etc. is not very easy (especially for hugely competitive topics like "hair loss" and "hair regrowth").

 SBI! actually stands for "Solo Build It!".
 It used to be "Site Build It!" but was re-branded to reflect how it helps with the business side of becoming a successful solo entrepreneur, not just building a website as the old name might suggest.
 It's the platform I've been using since 2006 to host and build my own website business.

 The reason why I decided to write an SBI! review is mostly* because I like helping people.

 * Note: It's also because I don't like scams!
 Take a look at the Fake SBI!
 Reviews section below and you'll see what I mean.

 although this site is all about hair loss, the way search engines work

 is such that, anyone looking to start their own website/business and is